mozilla-mobile/firefox-ios/Docs/BUILDING.md

 1. Open Client/Configuration/Fennec.xcconfig
 2. Change MOZ_BUNDLE_ID to your own bundle identifier.
 Just think of something unique: e.g., com.your_github_id.Fennec
 3. Open the project editor in Xcode.
-4. For the 'Client' target, in the 'Capabilities' section, turn off the 'Push Notifications' and 'Wallet' capabilities.
-Make sure the change appears in the file 'Client.xcodeproj/project.pbxproj'.
-This step is necessary before the next step because, Xcode 8 seems to be not listing the 'Push Notifications' and 'Wallet' capabilities the moment the personal development account is selected in the next step.
-Hence, it wouldn't be possible to disable the capability after making that change.
+4. For each target (Client/SendTo/ShareTo/Today/ViewLater), in the 'Capabilities' section, turn off all the capabilities.
+This step is necessary because it's not possible to disable certain capabilities (like 'Push Notifications' and 'Wallet') after Step 5.
-5. Navigate to each of the application targets (Client/SendTo/ShareTo/ViewLater) and for each one:
-  1. select your personal development account
+5. For each target, in the 'General' section, under 'Signing', select your personal development account.
-  2. remove the code signing entitlements (Do this by disabling all the capabilities from the "Capabilities" section)

 If you submit a patch, be sure to exclude these files because they are only relevant for your personal build.